It’s become a common myth that the Abarth engine requires an uprated actuator to make good power – this simply isn’t true.

 Fit it right, and you gain no power.
 You gain a more reliable turbocharger actuator, but have you ever actually heard of an actuator failing?

 Fit it a little bit wrong, you gain a tiny bit of power.
-Your ECU looses control over boost, excess stress is put on the turbocharger and the entire engine, car runs hot.
+Your ECU looses control over boost, excess stress on the turbocharger and the entire engine, car runs hot.

 Fit it very wrong, your car becomes undriveable.
 Your ECU has no control over the turbocharger, and forces itself into limp mode due to uncontrollable overboost.
 Intake temps, exhaust temps and more become dangerously hot & you risk bending rods if you can get it to run.

 Actuator upgrades have their place, but attached to a fully working stock Abarth turbocharger is not one of them.
 The stock turbo doesn’t make enough boost even on a very hot Stage 2+ map to get anywhere near requiring one.
 Our advice?
-Save your money, bolt an induction kit to it and gain a genuine 9BHP whilst lowering intake temps and making your engine safer.
+Bolt an induction kit to it and gain a genuine 9BHP whilst lowering intake temps and making your engine safer.